wechaty/docusaurus/docusaurus/docs/main-concepts-in-wechaty.md

 - **Puppet provider**

   Wechaty puppet provider refers to [RPA](#placeholder-link) module used for connecting Wechaty API to the corresponding Instant Messaging platform bot account.
-Each supported Instant Messaging system has its Puppet provider.
+Each supported Instant Messaging system has its own Puppet provider.
 See [Puppet Providers](#placeholder-link) section for a complete list of puppet providers.

 - **Puppet service provider**